-It was the grand finale of a unique trip: we took a bus from Amsterdam to Keukenhof for half a day to see the most wonderful tulips in the world.
-Our annually offered yet limited run river cruise itinerary revolved around tulip season in The Netherlands, between late March and mid May.
+Keukenhof Gardens was the grand finale of a unique trip: we took a bus from Amsterdam to Keukenhof for a half-day to see the most wonderful tulip displays in the world.

-How can you do the same as us and take a Keukenhof day trip from Amsterdam?
-Or even stay for two days if you like?
-We have all the information you want and more to reveal how to get there and how much more this garden is than just tulips.
+How can you do the same as us and take a Keukenhof day trip from Amsterdam, whether you're visiting by land or by water?
+Or even stay for two days where Keukenhof is if you like?
+What is the cost of a ticket to Keukenhof, how do you get there, and what souvenirs are available?

+Herbs were initially planted on 15th-century hunting grounds in Lisse to provide ingredients for the nearby castle kitchen.
 Keukenhof means “kitchen garden.”
-Herbs were initially planted on 15th century hunting grounds to provide ingredients for the nearby castle kitchen.
-The Countess of Hainaut, named Jacqueline, was the castle resident during the century back then.
-When she passed away merchants took over the grounds.
+The Countess of Hainaut, named Jacqueline, was the castle resident during the time back then.
+When she passed away, merchants took over the grounds.

 Fast forward hundreds of years: In 1949, a group decided to rent space at Keukenhof to plant bulbs.
 They hoped people would visit the garden.
 It was successful!
 The city mayor helped establish Keukenhof as a place where hybrid flowers could be displayed from The Netherlands and Europe, and also boost their floral export industry.

-- Private bus or car is about a 45 minute drive from central Amsterdam.
-That's how we got there because we were sailing with Emerald Waterways on a limited run Amsterdam itinerary cruise.
+- Private bus or car is about a 45-minute drive from central Amsterdam.
+That's how we got there because we were sailing with Emerald Cruises on a limited-run Amsterdam itinerary cruise.
 It ended with a day at Keukenhof Gardens to see the tulips.

-- Bus/train from Amsterdam will takes between an hour and and hour and a half depending on traffic and transfer times.
-There’s two start location options from Amsterdam:
+- Bus/train from Amsterdam will take between an hour, and hour and a half, depending on traffic and transfer times.
+There are two start location options from Amsterdam:

-- Amsterdam Central: you take train Metro M 52 for this option, and transfer to Bus 852 at RAI Station Amsterdam.
+- Amsterdam Central: you take the Metro M 52 train for this option and transfer to Bus 852 at RAI Station Amsterdam.
 The bus takes you to the entrance to Keukenhof.
 The cost of this is €30, excluding the metro portion of the journey, which costs extra.

-- Amsterdam Oud-Zuid and Oud-West neighborhoods, near the Rijksmuseum: pick up Bus 397 from one of these three stops:
+- Oud-Zuid and Oud-West neighborhoods of Amsterdam, near the Rijksmuseum: pick up Bus 397 from one of these three stops:

 - Amsterdam Museumplein